- What is Statistics and Data Science?

 I am taking/have taken a prerequisite in an online, free online course format (ie Coursera, Google, edX).
 Will this satisfy the admission requirement?

-While online courses can be very valuable in learning new skills, unfortunately, no. Our admissions committee requires that prerequisite courses are taken for credit at an accredited institution.
+While free, online courses can be very valuable in learning new skills, unfortunately, no. Our admissions committee requires that prerequisite courses are taken for credit at an accredited institution.

 I have taken the GRE and am interested in sending in my scores.
 How can I do this?